 The Office of Technology Services (OTS) manages the College's technology infrastructure and offers a wide range of services to assist members of faculty, staff, and students with their technical needs.

 Their mission is to provide the San Antonio College community with reliable and secure information technology infrastructure and services.

-Conveniently located at Moody Learning Center 710, the OTS Service Center provides IT support via phone, walk-in and email to SAC students, faculty and staff.
+The OTS Service Center provides IT support via phone, walk-in and email to SAC students, faculty and staff.
+Additional information about technology services are available at www.alamo.edu/sac/ots